Codecademy/docs/content/javascript/concepts/strings/terms/search/search.md

 ---
-Title: ".search()"
+Title: '.search()'
-Description: "Takes a regular expression argument and returns either the character position of the start of the first matching substring or -1 if there is no match."
+Description: 'Takes a regular expression argument and returns either the character position of the start of the first matching substring or -1 if there is no match.'
 Subjects:
-  - "Web Development"
+  - 'Web Development'
-  - "Computer Science"
+  - 'Computer Science'
 Tags:
-  - "Strings"
+  - 'Strings'
-  - "Methods"
+  - 'Methods'
 CatalogContent:
-  - "introduction-to-javascript"
+  - 'introduction-to-javascript'
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
 ---

 Takes a regular expression argument and returns either the character position of the start of the first matching substring or `-1` if there is no match.